Electric-Coin-Company/zashi-android/docs/Setup.md

 1. If `secant-android-wallet` is using a newer version of the Android Gradle plugin compared to `zcash-android-wallet-sdk`, the build will fail.
 If this happens, you may need to modify the `zcash-android-wallet-sdk` gradle.properties so that the Android Gradle Plugin version matches that of `secant-android-wallet`.
 After making this change, it will be necessary to run a build from the command line with the flag `--write-locks` e.g. `./gradlew assemble --write-locks` in order to update the dependency locks.
 Similar problems can occur if projects are using different versions of Kotlin or different versions of Gradle
 1. Modules in each project cannot share the same name.
 For this reason, build-conventions have different names in each repo (`zcash-android-wallet-sdk/build-conventions` vs `secant-android-wallet/build-conventions-secant`)

+### Benchmarking
+This section provides information about available benchmark tests integrated in this project as well as how to use them.
+Currently, we support macrobenchmark tests run locally as described in the Android [documentation](https://developer.android.com/topic/performance/benchmarking/benchmarking-overview).

+We provide dedicated benchmark test module `ui-benchamark-test` for this.
+If you want to run these benchmark tests against our application, make sure you have a physical device connected with Android SDK level 29, at least.
+Select `zcashmainnetBenchmark` or `zcashtestnetBenchmark` build variant for this module.
+Make sure that other modules are set to release variants of their available build variants too, as benchmarking is only allowed against minified build variants.
+The benchmark tests can be run with Android Studio run configuration `ui-benchmark-test:connectedZcashmainnetBenchmarkAndroidTest` with having the Gradle property `IS_SIGN_RELEASE_BUILD_WITH_DEBUG_KEY` set to true.
+Running the benchmark test this way automatically provides benchmarking results in Run panel.
+Or you can run the tests manually from the terminal with `./gradlew connectedZcashmainnetBenchmarkAndroidTest -PIS_SIGN_RELEASE_BUILD_WITH_DEBUG_KEY=true` or `./gradlew connectedZcashtestnetBenchmarkAndroidTest -PIS_SIGN_RELEASE_BUILD_WITH_DEBUG_KEY=true` and analyze results with Android Studio's Profiler or [Perfetto](https://ui.perfetto.dev/) tool, as described in this Android [documentation](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview#access-trace).

+**Note**: We've enabled benchmarking also for emulators, although it's always better to run the tests on a real physical device.
+Emulator benchmark improvements might not carry over to a real user's experience (or even regress real device performance).

 ### Firebase Test Lab
 This section is optional.